 Nazuma attended playwork training delivered by PATH in 2006 and learnt she wanted to be a playworker.
 Being a Mum and a Tower Hamlets resident for many years she brings local knowledge and can tell other Mums to leave the housework and come out to play.

 Kitty has worked at PATH for over 10 years before leaving in 2015 but found that imaginative, creative outdoor play on various Tower Hamlets estates called her back.
-Kitty is Level 3 Playwork qualified and is back doing regular work with PATH as well as following her own very creative talents.
+Kitty is Level 3 Playwork qualified and is doing freelance work with PATH as well as following her own very creative talents.

 Charlie started at PATH in 2015, now a graduate of Circus Space Charlie shares her somersaulting and hand standing skills on play sessions in Poplar and Mile End.